raspibolt/raspibolt/guide/bonus/bitcoin/Dojo.md

 ```

 * Enter the following commands in the shell and exit.
 The instructions to enter in the MariaDB shell with start with "MDB$"

-* We will create Dojo database and user.
-Change only password in second command, must be inside the single quotes `'`

 ```sh
 MDB$ CREATE DATABASE dojo_db;